 Electric scooter use in other countries

 As commuters become increasingly aware of their carbon footprint, some are looking for greener forms of travel, while others just want to spend less time on the road.
 In both Europe and the US, it seems electric scooters have become the answer.

-Global e-scooter usage has grown in recent years, with more than 100 cities having access .
-Many offer pick-up-and-ride day rentals, similar to London’s “Boris Bike” scheme.
+Global e-scooter usage has grown in recent years, with the number of users in Europe estimated to hit 55.5 million by 2026.
+Many cities offer pick-up-and-ride day rentals, similar to London’s “Boris Bike” scheme.

 In well-loved European destinations like Paris and Rome, the e-scooters are commonplace and available to hire via an app.

-According to reports, there were 20,000 electric scooters on the streets of Paris in 2018.
+According to reports, in 2021 there were an estimated 19,000 e-scooters in Oslo, one of the top cities for e-scooter sharing in Europe.
 Their numbers are also high in traditionally bike-friendly nirvanas like Copenhagen and Amsterdam.
 Though an increase in scooter numbers alongside bicycles has led to congested cycle lanes and roads.